Last Updated on 2025-07-24 by Jorge Bastos

 Cantinho da Serra is a rustic restaurant in Santana.
 Unfortunately, we didn’t have the opportunity to go there, but a Madeiran friend very highly recommended it.
 The restaurant serves traditional food from Madeira and the mainland, some of which is made in a wood-fired oven.

 It has everything to be good.
-In fact, it can only be very good because it was really well recommended to us.
+In fact, it can only be very good because it was well-recommended to us.

 - Price – 20-30€ per person